 Castle Creek Pharma does not explain its development plans for CCP-070, other than to say it is in the preclinical stage for a ‘rare dermatologic condition’ (arguably, EPP) and vitiligo.
 Castle Creek licensed these tri- and tetra-peptide melanotropic analog series from Prof. Abdel-Malek at the University of Cincinnati a few years ago.
 Promising peptide structures are small enough to achieve dermal penetration after topical application, but Castle Creek will have to do all the preclinical toxicology from scratch.
 While a topical drug is easier to develop, it still does not guarantee the systemic effect required to eliminate vitiligo from the body, like TT-01 (see below).
 Company privately raised $71.8M to date.

 Clinuvel’s Scenesse is a first-in-class drug targeting erythropoietic protoporphyria (EPP), with an eye for vitiligo.
-The U.S. Food and Drug Administration (FDA) set a new goal date of October 6, 2019 to complete review and issue its risk-benefit decision for the drug.
-FDA is tougher than its European counterpart EMA, but chances for approval are still high.
-(UPDATED: FDA OKs Clinuvel drug for EPP).
+In October 2019, FDA approved it for EPP.
 If all goes well with its three drugs – for EPP, variegate porphyria and vitiligo – experts say the company’s median fair value is at $32.5/share; last year range was $10.60-26.75/share.
 Market cap $811.912M; outlook for next year seems pessimistic.
+Vallaurix, a subsidiary of ClinuveI Pharmaceuticals in Singapore, develops a smaller version of afamelanotide under code name VLRX001 for vitiligo, see here below.

-Dermavant Sciences is advancing a pipeline of treatment candidates for psoriasis, atopic dermatitis and vitiligo.
-Hopefully, their topical JAK/Syk inhibitor Cerdulatinib (also named DMVT-504 or RVT-502, in-licensed from Portola Pharmaceuticals for topical indications) will move smoothly from 11-week-long Phase IIa study forward (just started, clinical trial recruitment is underway), and the company will turn its net loss of $255.3M to profit someday.
+Dermavant / Roviant Sciences is advancing a pipeline of treatment candidates for vitiligo, psoriasis and atopic dermatitis with Cerdulatinib, a dual inhibitor of the Janus kinase (JAK) and spleen tyrosine kinase (Syk) pathways.
+Hopefully, their topical JAK/Syk inhibitor (also named DMVT-504 or RVT-502, in-licensed from Portola Pharmaceuticals for topical indications) will move smoothly from 11-week-long Phase IIa study forward (started in December 2019, clinical trial recruitment is underway), and the company will turn its net loss of $255.3M to profit someday.
 The big troublesome issue on this name is the agreement with its investor NovaQuest.

 A well-known Ruxolitinib from Incyte Corporation (market cap $15.982B) works on vitiligo by suppressing the overactive TH1 arm of the body's immune system, which is responsible for the depigmentation.
 Interferon-gamma, signaling through JAK1 and JAK2, is central to the pathogenesis of vitiligo; Ruxolitinib is a potent inhibitor of JAK1/JAK2.
 With all four doses of topical ruxolitinib most patients have reached over 50%, while one-third of patients had complete facial repigmentation after 24 weeks of Phase II trials.
 The safety profile is good, with no immediate adverse effects or application site reactions that reached clinical significance.
 Effects that were recorded include mild skin redness, irritation, and acne.